HolySkyMin/ScrObjAnalyzer/README.md

 Note whose type is 5, 6 or 7 has information of their 'tail' notes also.

     5, 7    EndType is their tail note's type.
-    6       (Not shown in list) there is an array of the information for tail notes.
+    6       (Not shown in the list) there is an array of the information for tail notes.